Mashiach's First Letter through the Shliach Rav Sha'ul to the Assembly at Kórinthos

 11:1 Be imitators of me, just as I also am of Mashiach.

-11:2 Now I praise you, Achim, that in all things you are mindful of me and keep the ordinances, as I delivered them to you.
+11:2 Now I commend you, Achim, that you remember me in all things and keep the ordinances, just as I delivered them to you.

-11:3 But I would have you know, that
+11:3 But I would you to understand, that

 the head of every man is Mashiach; and